-Set on a 300 sq. m land in Amnatos village, Casa Sanguinazzo is a traditional Venetian mansion, originally used as the holiday cottage of Venetian aristocrat Z. Sanguinazzo, hence it’s name.
+Set on a 220 sq. m land in Amnatos village, Casa Sanguinazzo is a traditional Venetian mansion, originally used as the holiday cottage of Venetian aristocrat Z. Sanguinazzo, hence its name.
 The sizable Villa features five bedrooms and follows the design and layout of traditional buildings of this era, spreading in two levels.
-Furthermore, it offers beautiful the views of the Cretan sea and the Psiloritis mountain, which fascinated people since ancient times, as well as full privacy.
+Furthermore, it offers beautiful views of the Cretan sea and the Psiloritis mountain which has fascinated people since ancient times, as well as full privacy.

 Nowadays, the Villa has been carefully restored but still maintains its traditional character and the Venetian stone arches are still visible on the building, both outdoors and indoors.
-Great care and attention was given in every detail of decoration and many old artefacts are present.
-In addition, the furniture is of high quality, as are the branded appliances and Coco Mat mattresses used in every bedroom.
+Great care and attention were given to every detail of decoration and many old artefacts are present.
+In addition, the furniture is of high quality, as are the branded appliances and Coco-Mat mattresses used in every bedroom.
 The Villa can accommodate up to 10 people in beds and up to 12 people if it is necessary.

-A staircase next to the main entrance leads you up to the first floor where you will find the remaining three bedrooms can be found on the first floor and each one is totally autonomous, as it has its own entrance.
-The master bedroom which is split in two levels boasts seating area and an en-suite bathroom with a hydromassage bathtub downstairs, while upstairs there’s a king size double bed and a dressing table with an additional sofa.
+A staircase next to the main entrance leads you up to the first floor where you will find the remaining three bedrooms on the first floor and each one is totally autonomous, as it has its own entrance.
+The master bedroom which is split into two levels boasts a seating area and an en-suite bathroom with a hydromassage bathtub, downstairs, while upstairs there’s a king-size double bed and a dressing table with an additional sofa.
 The other two bedrooms also come with a double bed and an en-suite bathroom with a shower cabin.
-All three bedrooms lead to the first floor veranda, which enjoys beautiful sea views and is equipped with patio furniture.
+All three bedrooms lead to the first-floor veranda, which enjoys beautiful sea views and is equipped with patio furniture.
 Furthermore, stairs from the veranda take you down to the pool terrace.

-The beautifully landscaped outdoor area of the villa offers a variety of facilities and spots for relaxation, which include:- 25 sq. m swimming pool.
+The beautifully landscaped outdoor area of the villa offers a variety of facilities and spots for relaxation, which include: a 25 sq. m swimming pool.
 Minimum depth: 0.60 m.
 Maximum depth: 1.60 m.